mlg-/bug-squishing/README.md

 !["Pry logo"](/images/pry.png)

 Debugging in Ruby is made more straightforward thanks to the very beautiful and developer-friendly syntax of the language, coupled with nice tools for inspecting issues during code execution [like Pry](http://pryrepl.org/).
-You may also find extensions to Pry like [Pry Nav](https://github.com/nixme/pry-nav) or [Pry Byebug](https://github.com/deivid-rodriguez/pry-byebug) useful for particularly thorny issues.

 Pry is your friend.
-The best piece of advice regarding use `pry` that I have is this: Throw a `binding.pry` on the line before things blow up.
-That line can be before the `expect` statement in the test, it can be on the line before you get an error in your ruby file, whatever, but put it in there.
+The best piece of advice regarding use `pry` that I have is this: Throw a `binding.pry` on the line *before* things blow up.
+That line can be before the `expect` statement in the test, it can be on the line before you get an error in your `.rb` file, whatever, but put it in there.
 Then re-run your code.
-Then make sure all the variables you are using are what you expect them to be!
+Now go to your terminal and poke around!
+What the *actual* values of your variables?

 *Side Note* : It's really important to understand the Pry is not "training wheels."
 Professionals use debugging tools like this every day, many times a day, and they validate their assumptions about what is actually occurring at the time their code is run.
 You should not resist it because you think you *should know* what's happening!
 You don't, and we don't either, and that's why we both need it.

-You can also learn how to take Pry a step further into power user territory.
+You can also learn how to take Pry a step further into power user territory with extensions like [Pry Nav](https://github.com/nixme/pry-nav) or [Pry Byebug](https://github.com/deivid-rodriguez/pry-byebug).
 The extensions above will allow you `step` through your code, including the parts where it interacts with the Ruby core library.
 When you stop execution, simply use `step` at the pry prompt to step through to wherever your method was called from. `Step` can optionally accept an integer as an argument, which will step you multiple times.

-Pry itself has a ton of functionality right out of the box.
+Pry itself also has a ton of power-user functionality right out of the box.
 For example, want to know what all the available variables and classes are within your current scope?
 Call `ls` when paused in `pry`.
 Just like `ls` lists the files and folders in your current directory in the Terminal, it will tell you the same about your variables.

 Like so: